Considering a loan from Plain Green Loans? It’s a tribal payday loan that’s just a plain old bad deal.

 It’s always best to research a company before you do business with them.
-You’ll want to check out reputable sites, like the Better Business Bureau (BBB), as well as trusted review sites that allow you to read reviews from customers who have already done business with the company.
-So, what do these sites reveal about Plain Green Loans?
+You’ll want to check out reputable sites, including the Better Business Bureau (BBB), as well as trusted review sites that allow you to read reviews from customers who have already done business with the company.
+So what do these sites reveal about Plain Green Loans?

 Although the BBB has Plain Green Loans rated as a B, it has a big current alert for the business posted at the top of the page.
 The alert reads, “On August 8, 2017, BBB recognized a pattern of complaints from consumers regarding service issues.”
 It seems that Plain Green Loans’ customers weren’t properly informed about the loan’s high interest rates and that those rates were not subject to state laws, but tribal and Federal laws only.